 While most rosacea treatments may take 4 weeks or more to start showing results, Ivermectin topical cream may produce visible reductions in the bumps and blemishes associated with rosacea in as little as 2 weeks of use.

-Ivermectin cream is a prescription-only medication, so you will need to speak with a doctor in person or with a free online consultation to see if this medication is a good fit for you.
+Ivermectin cream is a prescription-only medication, so you will need to speak with a doctor in person or with a free online questionnaire-based consultation through Strut Health to see if this medication is a good fit for you.

 Your doctor may prescribe the brand name Soolantra cream for you to use, which only has Ivermectin as the active rosacea ingredient.
 Or, you can find compounded rosacea formulas like our Strut Rosacea Formula which combines Ivermectin with other rosacea soothing ingredients like Azelaic Acid, Metronidazole, or Oxymetazoline, chosen depending on your specific rosacea presentation and skin needs.